kenan-rhoton/wargame/rules.markdown

 When a unit attacks with a weapon, all models in the unit armed with that weapon attack at the same time.

-Roll for each model that attacks, and every roll that equals or surpasses its weapon's Hit characteristic is considered a Hit.
+Roll for each model that attacks, and every roll result of 4 or higher is considered a Hit.
+The following modifiers apply to the roll:
-Each Hit causes a number of Damage rolls equal to its weapon's Damage characteristic.
-Compare the Damage rolls to the target's Defense characteristic, subtracting from it your weapon's Penetration characteristic.
-Each Damage roll that equals or exceeds that number causes the target unit to take a Wound.
-You may join sixes rolled for damage to increase the result, so two sixes can count as a single seven, three sixes can count as a single eight, etc.

-When a unit takes Wounds, the unit's owner assigns them to any model of their choosing, but must first assign Wounds to any model that already has Wounds allocated to it.
-If the Wounds are enought to kill a model, remove it from play and continue assigning the rest of the Wounds to the unit.
+- The weapon is ranged and the target is at long range: -1
+- The attacking model is untrained: -1
+- The weapon is Imprecise: -1
+- The attacking model is elite: +1
+- The weapon is ranged and the target is at less than 6": +1
+- The weapon is Precise: +1

+For each successful Hit, a Damage Roll is made by adding a D6 to the weapon's Damage Characteristic.
+The Damage Roll is successful if it equals or exceeds the target's Defense value.

+Any sixes obtained may be rerolled, with new sixes being considered sevens.
+This process can be repeated for eights, nines...

+For each successful Damage, if the target is in Cover, make a Cover Roll.
+If the target is in Light Cover, any results of 3 or more are Casualties.
+If the target is in Heavy Cover, only results of 5 or more are Casualties.
+If the target is not in Cover, all successful Damage Rolls become Casualties.

+For each Casualty inflicted on the unit the defending player removes a model in the unit from the game.

 ### Combat Phase